 To counter T.TAMPER, the TOE provides the function to identify and authenticate the proper administrator according to O.MANAGE.
-Therefore, it is possible to protect the network settings data against reading or modifying from the operation panel or through the internal network by an attacker impersonating the administrator.
+Therefore, it is possible to protect the network settings data against reading or modifying via the operation panel or an internal network by the attacker who impersonates the administrator.